diegorufe/rfpyweb/README.md

         """
         Method to check array is empty
         :param array: to check
-        :return: True if is None not instance (list, tuple, np.ndarray) or len = 0
+        :return: True if is None not instance (list, tuple) or len = 0
         """

 ### built